cancervariants/gene-normalization/docs/source/managing_data/dynamodb.rst

 Local setup
 -----------

-See the `instructions for deploying and running DynamoDB local <https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html>`_ in the AWS docs for more information.
+See the `instructions for deploying and running DynamoDB local <https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html>`_ in the AWS docs for server setup instructions.

 By default, the Gene Normalizer expects to find a DynamoDB instance running at ``http://localhost:8000``.
 The ``GENE_NORM_DB_URL`` environment variable can be used to designate an alternate location: ::